meteor/svelte-tutorial/tutorial/simple-todos/02-collections.md

 });
 ```

-So you are importing the `TasksCollection` and adding a few tasks on it over an array of strings, and for each string, calling a function to insert this string as our `text` field in our `task` document.
+So you are importing the `TasksCollection` and adding a few tasks to it over an array of strings, and for each string, calling a function to insert this string as our `text` field in our `task` document.

 ## 2.3: Render Tasks Collection

 Now comes the fun part, you will render the tasks saved in our database.
 With Svelte that will be pretty simple to do.

-On your file `App.svelte`, import the `TasksCollection` file and, instead of return a static array, return the tasks saved in the database.
+On your file `App.svelte`, import the `TasksCollection` file and, instead of returning a static array, return the tasks saved in the database.
 Let's use an extension of the Svelte's [$ reactive statements](https://svelte.dev/docs#3_$_marks_a_statement_as_reactive) feature, to maintain your tasks, called [$m](https://github.com/zodern/melte#tracker-statements):

 `imports/ui/App.svelte`
 ```html